Dr. Bhupendra Patel

 Associate Professor, Div. of Ophthalmic Plastic and Reconstructive Surgery

-• The division has been a pioneer in research and development of techniques for the management of ocular and facial disorders, orbital malpositions, thyroid eye disease, optic nerve surgery, lacrimal problems and tearing, eyelid and orbital tumors, and the treatment of orbital and facial fractures.
+periorbital tissues, lacrimal system, and facial bones, including fractures.
+He has designed and refined several surgical procedures and instruments.
+His clinical research interests include thyroid disease, optic nerve disorders, orbital and eyelid tumors, blepharospasm, lacrimal surgery, and facial cosmetic surgery. - The division has been a pioneer in the research and development of techniques for the management of ocular and facial disorders, orbital malpositions, thyroid eye disease, optic nerve surgery, lacrimal problems and tearing, eyelid and orbital tumors, and the treatment of orbital and facial fractures.

-• Procedures including chin and cheek augmentation and facial liposculpture are directed at restoring, and enhancing the architecture and support of the face and eyelids; procedures that remove supportive structures are avoided.
+- Small incision endoscopic brow elevation and midface lifts allow aesthetic improvement in many patients who previously would not have been candidates for Procedures, including chin and cheek augmentation and facial liposculpture are directed at restoring and enhancing the architecture and support of the face and eyelids; procedures that remove supportive structures are avoided.

-• Management of some complex disorders and injuries require collaboration with specialists from throughout the Health Sciences Center.
+- Management of some complex disorders and injuries requires collaboration with specialists from throughout the Health Sciences Center.